rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 - Every Resource also must be deployed to an Azure Region, but this region does not to be the same as the region of the Resource Group.
 You can deploy the Resource Group to West Europe (to keep the metadata with the EU) and deploy child Resources to East US (because that's where your users are located).
 However, I prefer to align the Resource Groups and child Resources locations.
 I will soon show you why.
 - Most importantly - **Resource Groups should hold together Resources that share the lifecycle.** That is, they are created, updated, and destroyed together.
 For example, if you have an application consisting of a web front end and a relational database, both components belong in different Resource Groups.
 You will probably update the front end much more often and might even choose to replace it with something completely new.
 But your database will likely remain as is or see only minor schema updates.

+### Exercise 1.1.2

+While optional, Management Groups are a fantastic tool for controlling your growing cloud environment.
+The Azure Free tier only provides a single Azure Subscription, but that shouldn't stop us from learning how Management Groups work.

+1. If you're not logged into the Azure Portal, please do so.
+    - Be sure to use the new Microsoft Account you created while signing up for Azure.
+2. Enable Management Groups in your environment
+    - Go to Management Groups in the Azure Portal and start using them
+    - Pick any id/name for your first group.
+3. Move Your Azure Subscription to the new Management Group
 ## Naming and Tagging

 Naming and Tagging play a crucial role in the governance of any cloud environment, and Azure is no Exception.
 While there is no single way of approaching both topics, it is imperative to include them in your design considerations and implement your designs consistently.